You are currently browsing all posts tagged with 'narrow lot'.

 Many urban homes were originally built on the small narrow lots platted in the early 1900’s.
 Some of these house plans came from pattern-book catalogs such as Sears and Roebuck.
 It is appropriate that a replacement house plan, a century later, should come from a similar catalog of plans.
 The character of the old neighborhood can be retained with this strategy of individual lot infill projects.

-GMF+ is attending the Virginia Association of Housing and Community Development Officials VAHCDO conference later this month in Virginia Beach.
-There will be a vendor table display at the event where a catalog of its historical urban infill house plans will be available.
+GMF+ attended the Virginia Association of Housing and Community Development Officials VAHCDO conference in May 2013 in Virginia Beach.
+It provided a vendor table display at the event where a catalog of its historical urban infill house plans was available.
 The same plans can be seen on this website as NARROW LOT PLANS.
 These plans are regularly featured in RFP’s for in-fill projects in Norfolk, Virginia Beach, Portsmouth, Williamsburg and Chesapeake, as well as cities in North Carolina.

 Community Development Corporations are commonly not-for-profit organizations incorporated to provide programs, offer services and/or engage in other activities that promote and support community development.
 CDCs typically serve a geographic location such as a neighborhood or a town.